deathworlders/online/content/book/deathworlders/chapter-12-only-human.md

 “Doesn’t say *she* was the victim.”
 Powell pointed out.

-"Well it must have been somebody who *hurt* her or, or...
-He definitely wouldn’t do something like that to somebody he *loved*."
+"Well it must have been somebody who *hurt* her or, or...He definitely wouldn’t do something like that to somebody he *loved*."
 She protested aloud, mouth rushing off ahead of her thoughts.

 *Except to protect her.* Old Jen reminded herself internally, flashing up the memory of Adrian's inexorably strong arm clamped tight around her throat.